RuihanZhang2015/RuihanZhang2015.github.io/Film.md

 **[Robotic Dog Finding me a Girlfriend](https://www.youtube.com/watch?v=LqRdht7AoTA)** This is the most humorous film I've ever produced, featuring a comical tale of a robotic dog that assists its owner in finding a girlfriend.
 Remarkably, we managed to shoot the entire film in just 1.5 days, achieving a record for the quickest production of a short film.
 On the surface, the film appears to be about an AI-powered dog encouraging its owner to pursue a relationship.
 However, it's important to clarify that we do not endorse such behavior.
 We believe that intelligent individuals should focus on their own growth and decisions, rather than influencing others in their personal matters.
+Great thanks to Boyuan Chen for his tele operate the robotics dog.

 **[Decode MIT](https://www.youtube.com/watch?v=uHGVZoZ4KLg)**